 Information sharing and managing the child protection file: The DSL is responsible for ensuring that child protection files are kept up to date and stored securely.
+Records should include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome i.e. rationale for the decisions made.
 They should ensure the file is only accessed by those who need to see it and where the file or content within it is shared, this happens in line with information sharing advice as set out in Part one and Part two of (KCSIE: currently in force).